hazem3443/MERN-React-Redux/README.md

 redux is consisting of these steps
 - ## actions
   - used to identify data object to be inserted or updated or deleted from the store repository or vessel
+  - pass data from user to redux vessle as a function that returns an object of data to be passed into redux vessle(reducer) function to be informed about action type to be stored properly into vessle
 - ## dispatch
   - used to send actions to the store vessel to be reduced into data object at reducer calls
+  - connects actions and reducer into our redux state it is implemented in redux library
 - ## reducer
   - used to process inserted/updated/deleted/read or other action to be stored into the vessel which can be used in other components to be updated or readed
+  - a function that returns an object to be passed to our redux vessle on creation and modification to be stored on each action

 # 13. Integrating React with Redux
 ## code file structure with React-Redux app